 Liz removed the cork and candy plug which allows the Queen to escape and join her hive.
 We had to make sure to do this inside as close to the hive as possible, to make sure the Queen made it in her new home safe and sound.

-Now that everyone is home, Liz gave them a little sugar-water to feed from until they are ready to head out into my yard and start collecting pollen to feed themselves.
+Now that everyone is home, Liz gave them a little sugar water to feed on until they are ready to head out into my yard and start collecting pollen to feed themselves.

 Liz only filled 3 boxes today, leaving one empty.
 She wanted to leave it empty for her next swarm she collects.
 I’m hoping to tag along to see her in action!

 In the next few days she will come out again to feed the hives and in one week we will open them up to see what’s been happening.

 I’ll keep ya posted!